adambalm/ghost-theme-adambalm/README.md

 # ghost-theme-adambalm

-This is a lightly customized fork of the official Ghost `Dawn` theme, created as part of a job application project.
+This is a lightly customized fork of the official Ghost `Dawn` theme, created as part of a job application.

-The purpose of this repo is to demonstrate:
+So far we have documented:

 - Hands-on familiarity with Ghost CMS theming and structure
 - Git-based theme management and deployment